ImHankMi/ImHankMi.github.io/en.md

 ***

 ### About
-Hankmi is Bilibili's We-Media worker, Ku'An and Xiaomi open platform certified App developer.
+Hankmi is Bilibili's We-Media worker, Coolapk and Xiaomi open platform certified App developer.
 Hankmi from the media as the core, providing Bilibili video, WeChat subscription number, QQ channel and other multi-channel content, and expand the provision of HankMi Music, HankMi Vedic and other well-known Android smartwatch applications.

 ***